-One of the main goals of the sharing messages is to have a referrer share their unique sharelink and / or referral code to their friends, the potential referred customers.
+One of the main goals of a program's sharing messages is to have a Referrer share their unique sharelink and / or referral code to their friends, the potential Referred Users/customers.
 These are the primary ways of establishing referral connections between two users, a process we call Attribution.

 Referral Codes are a way to establish a referral connection without tracking cookies.
 The referred user receives the code from their friend and is required to fill in the referral code on a form during checkout or registration.
 Alternatively, this can be autofilled as a coupon or into another relevant field.
 More info on Unique Sharelinks & Referral Codes can be found in our Share Options article.

 This is the first impression of your product that potential new customers will see, so make it count!
 A designated Landing page is a great place to recognize that the user was referred, explain the offer they will receive and why they should sign up.

 If you offer some sort of discount or credit to the Referred User, you should enhance your signup flow to reflect this change.
 Whether you flag the newly created account for a pending account credit, add a generic discount code to their order, or give them additional free time, the reward fulfillment comes into play.